lelserslasers2/Pac-ish/README.md

  Avoid the bad guys (red squares), the will try and stop you from getting the coin.

+ After pressing 'Enter' the game will give you 3 seconds to see the starting layout.
+You can enter your starting direction in that time.

+ After dying, you have 3 seconds to see how you died before going back to start screen.

  Link to game:

  https://github.com/lelserslasers2/Pac-ish/blob/master/pacish.jar?raw=true